 Raab says ‘UK would have acted differently’ after US refuses Dunn suspect return

-Harry Dunn was killed when his motorbike crashed into a car outside RAF Croughton in August last year.
+Harry Dunn was killed when his motorbike collided with a car outside RAF Croughton in August last year.

 The teenager died when his motorbike crashed into a car outside RAF Croughton in August last year.